Charte du Conseil Fedora

 Représentants élus

 The elected positions cover all Fedora subprojects that are not under the engineering or mindshare banners, and the community at large.
-One specific responsibility is to represent the voice of individual contributors to the Fedora project.
-Each representative will also work on specific goals which she or he brings to the Council as highlighted during the election process.
+One specific responsibility is to represent the voice of individual contributors to the Fedora Project.
+Each representative will also work on specific goals which they bring to the Fedora Council as highlighted during the election process.

 Appointed Leadership Positions